My first hybrid events were 20+ years ago. I was a new consultant in a Virginia-based firm, working with globally located teams.

 5. Communicate – Communicate – Communicate!

-Be sure all participation options and requirements are clearly articulated in your event announcements and registration page for people to make an informed decision about how they will attend.
+Be sure all participation options and requirements are clearly explained in your event announcements and registration page.
+Participants need enough information to make an informed decision about how they will attend.
+For example,

-- Are there different registration processes or fees for in-person and online attendance?
+- Are there different registration processes or fees for in-person vs online attendance?

-- Can the attendee decide at the last minute to change from in-person to online?
+- Can the attendee decide at the last minute to change from attending in-person to online?

 - Have you set up reminders with the video conference link?